productml/blurr/examples/offer-ai/offer-ai-walkthrough.md

 [Window DTC](offer-ai-window-dtc.yml)

-The Window DTC is run periodically (we're thinking daily) to generate training data.
-How and where this is defined is TBD.

 After a Window DTC is run, we have data in S3 for each anchor point.

 user_id | last_week.purchase_amount | last_session.games_played | last_session.win_ratio | next_week.purchase_amount